 All that's left is to create a Site using this resource as its root and then start the reactor:

 '''

 root = Calendar()

 factory = Site(root)

-reactor.listenTCP(8880, factory)
+endpoint = endpoints.TCP4ServerEndpoint(reactor, 8880)

+endpoint.listen(factory)

 reactor.run()

 '''

 And that's all.
 Any resource-based dynamic URL handling is going to look basically like Calendar.getChild.
 Here's the full example code: